 What is the best forum to share the message?

 Is an Insta DM the best way to start this conversation?
 How about a text?
 Phone call?
-Think through the platform in which you would prefer to receive this kind of message before sending one yourself before checking out the next question.
+Think through the platform in which you would prefer to receive this kind of message before sending one yourself.

 Am I the best person to say something?

 Here’s the thing.
 Car seat safety (again) is science, not preference.
 That said, it’s got a hell of an ego attached to it.
-People do not intentionally put their babes at risk 99.99999999% of the time, so if you see something that puts their babe at risk, know that it’s about to get personal.
-Unintentionally putting your child at risk can give people shame, anxiety and embarrassment.
-(Even though they shouldn’t feel this way; it’s all part of the parenting mantra.)
+People do not intentionally put their babes at risk 99% of the time, so if you see something that puts their babe at risk, know that it’s about to get personal.
+There are some caregivers that suffer from survival bias, so you may find this blog helpful if you encounter that.
+Unintentionally putting your child at risk can give people shame, anxiety, and embarrassment.
+(Even though they shouldn’t feel this way, it’s all part of the parenting mantra.)

 Are you making these car seat mistakes?